GrandMoff100/Plasync/README.md

 # Plasync

 Pronounced "Play"-"sink".
-Plasync is an implementation of asyncronous functions in python.
+Plasync is an implementation of asyncronous programming from scratch in python.